Library reopening Monday 1 June 2020. See Frequently Asked Questions here

 Need more info?

-Learn more about legal issues affecting young people or visit your local public library.
-Your local library has the Find Legal Answers Tool Kit, a collection of plain language law books to answer everyday questions about the law.
+Learn more about legal issues affecting young people or check out the Find Legal Answers Tool Kit, a collection of plain language law books to answer everyday questions about the law.

 Need legal help?